Mookana mane falls in different seasons

 July 2015: Monsoon at its peak

-While the first visit was in early summer, the next one was in the peak monsoon last year with couple of my friends.
-The small stream that I had seen years ago was unrecognizable.
-What was a very small stream was a wildly flowing wide stream at its full glory.
-One other addition was a small concrete bridge for the near by villagers to cross the stream.
-With heavy rain in the past few days, the stream was roaring untamed wild beast.
+While the first visit was in early summer, the next one was in peak monsoon last year with a couple of my friends.
+The small stream that I had seen years ago was completely unrecognizable.
+The previously witnessed small stream was a wildly flowing, wide stream at its full glory.
+There was one other addition – a small concrete bridge was constructed across the stream for the nearby villagers to cross during the monsoon season.
+With heavy rain in the past few days, the stream was a roaring, untamed wild beast.
 The currents were so strong that it was difficult to even step into the stream, forget wading around.
-The journey downstream to the waterfall was more adventurous as the rain decided to give us company.
+The journey downstream to the waterfall was more adventurous, as the rain decided to give us company.
 We clung on to the tree trunks, roots and rocks to go down to the top of the falls.
 After some more of sliding and slipping, we got down to get a majestic view of the waterfalls.
-The persistent rain was no where close to dampen our spirits as we sat there enjoying the roaring falls.
-Rest of the two hours were spent silently enjoying the view with odd interruptions of shouting at each other (not fighting, but it was too noisy to hear one another).
+The persistent rain was no where close to dampen our spirits as we sat there enjoying the roaring waterfall.
+The rest of the two hours were spent silently enjoying the view with odd interruptions of shouting at each other (not fighting, but it was too noisy to hear one another).

 Payaniga: Mookana mane falls in different seasons